7 Terrifying Things That Will Happen To Your Mouth If You Don’t Floss

 For whatever reason, people don’t seem to love flossing.
 Hey, we get it.
 It takes a little extra time, it’s not always comfortable, and it can be difficult to reach all the way to the back of your mouth.
 But it’s our job to remind you that flossing really is important and needs to play a central role in your oral health routine.

 Our dentists recommend that you floss daily.
 Flossing every day will dislodge pesky food particles and will help prevent plaque buildup in places your toothbrush can’t reach.
-Our dentists also recommend that you floss thoroughly, which only takes about 1-2 minutes of your day.
+Our dentists in Richmond, VA also recommend that you floss thoroughly, which only takes about 1-2 minutes of your day.

 What Happens If I Don’t Floss?